kuzzleio/documentation/src/guide/1/dbsearch/javascript/index.md

 ## Create an Index, a Collection and some Documents

 Now that we have established a connection to Kuzzle, we will create a new Index, a new Collection and two Documents.
-To be sure of the result of our search request, if an index already exists we will delete it:

 [snippet=create]

 ## Search for Document

 Now that the documents are created and stored in Kuzzle, let's perform a search that will return the documents that match our query in the result.

-To be sure that our search request will find our documents, we need to call the refresh method before.

 [snippet=search]